Beaumont Primary School

 • daily assemblies where we share positive messages

 • Pupil Well-being Magazine - created by a group of children.
-This will be published later in November / December.
+This will be published later in the summer term.

 • Weekly NEST (Nurturing, emotional, support time)club at lunchtimes for children who require further support.
 Activities include: craft, lego, games, mindful colouring, building friendships etc.